London Borough of Redbridge: Parks and open spaces

 Redbridge has more than 35 parks, playgrounds and open spaces.
 These include Hainault Forest Country Park, with 300 acres of countryside including adventure play areas, cafe and petting zoo; Roding Valley Park, a wildlife sanctuary with a range of flora and fauna and woodland areas; Valentines Park, including Valentines Mansion, ornamental gardens, bowling green and outdoor gym; and Claybury Woods and Park, a conservation area that features an ancient area of oak and hornbeam woodland, meadows and wildlife ponds.

 Arts and culture

 Valentines Mansion is a Georgian country house and gardens in the grounds of Valentines Park, Ilford.

 Kenneth More Theatre in Oakfield Road, Ilford opened in 1975.

 Redbridge Museum, which opened in 2000, is situated on the second floor of Redbridge Central Library, Clements Road, Ilford, along with the Redbridge Heritage Centre.

 The Embassy Cinema is an Art Deco former cinema in Chadwell Heath.
 It opened in 1934 and closed in 1966, but is currently the focus of a major restoration project.

 Libraries

-Redbridge has 13 libraries across the borough.
+Redbridge has 11 libraries across the borough.
 This includes the Redbridge Central Library, in Clements Road, Ilford, which had a major refurbishment in 2012.
 The libraries offer a number of services including reading clubs, story time sessions, study areas and learning resources.
-The libraries in Redbridge are:
+The libraries in Redbridge are operated by Vision Redbridge Culture & Leisure, a Charitable Trust established by Redbridge Council and now operating independently.